“G. Venkatachalapathy, a source of inspiration for the present generation”

 Despite having come from an illustrious family, Venkatachalapathy remained humble and joined the Indian freedom struggle at a young age itself.

-He also wanted to work towards rural development and founded in 1932 the Village Workers' Association, the former Chancellor added.
+He also wanted to work towards rural development and founded in 1932 the Village Workers' Association, he said.

 This association was inaugurated by the Congress leader K. Kamaraj who went on to become the Chief Minister of Madras (Tamil Nadu).
 Venkatachalapathy also took part in the Civil Disobedience Movement and Quit India Movement called for by Mahatma Gandhi, said Dr. Kulandaivel.